xow/autotrader/SPEC.md

 * A data ingestion module that retrieves live market data from BTCMarkets.
 * A machine learning module that analyzes the market data and predicts optimal trades.
 * A simulation module that simulates trades based on the predicted outcomes.
+* A persistence module that handles saving and loading of training data and model states.
+* A training orchestrator that manages long-term training sessions with checkpointing.

 ## Machine Learning Algorithm

-The machine learning algorithm used in this project should be able to handle real-time market data and predict optimal trades with high accuracy.
-The algorithm can be trained using historical market data from BTCMarkets.
+The machine learning algorithm will use TensorFlow to implement a neural network capable of handling real-time market data and predicting optimal trades with high accuracy.
+The algorithm will be trained using historical market data from BTCMarkets and will support:

+* Continuous learning from live market data streams
+* Model checkpointing at regular intervals to prevent data loss
+* Incremental training that can resume from saved model states
+* Long-term autonomous training sessions that can run unattended for hours or days

 ## Data Sources (BTCMarkets)

 The bot will retrieve live market data from BTCMarkets, which provides accurate and up-to-date information on cryptocurrency markets.

+## Data Persistence and Training Continuity

+The bot will implement a robust data persistence system that includes:

+* **Training Data Storage**: All market data used for training will be saved to timestamped files, allowing for data replay and analysis.
+* **Model Checkpointing**: TensorFlow model weights and optimizer states will be saved at configurable intervals (e.g., every hour or after processing a certain number of data points).
+* **Training Session Logs**: Comprehensive logging of training progress, including loss metrics, accuracy scores, and system performance data.
+* **Resume Capability**: The ability to detect and load the most recent checkpoint when restarting the bot, continuing training seamlessly from the last saved state.
+* **Data Validation**: Integrity checks to ensure saved data and models are not corrupted before resuming training.

 ## Simulated Trades